simonfriis/pushshift_to_firehose/README.md

 # Introduction

-This script retrieves data from the [Pushshift.io API](https://pushshift.io/api-parameters/) and send it to an AWS firehose.
-Logs are sent to Cloudwatch to make it easier to run this from EC2.
+This script retrieves data from the [Pushshift.io API](https://pushshift.io/api-parameters/) and sends it to an [AWS Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/).
+Events are logged to [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/) to make it easier to run the script from [EC2](https://aws.amazon.com/ec2/).

-**Warning:** I wrote this script for my own personal use.
+**Warning:** I wrote this script for my own personal use and to try out particular AWS cloud services.
 There will undoubtedly be bugs and unexpected behavior.
-I am making it public in the event that others find find it useful.
+I am making it public in the event that others find it useful.
 Proceed with appropriate caution.

 # Configuration
 Set default arguments in `pushshift_scraper/settings.cfg`.
 Default settings can be overridden by providing them through the command line.